Light and Measurement (Electromagnetism and light-year)STEP Participant home page

 - Measuring a Kid Minute

 Students walk heel-to-toe for one minute, measure the distance they walked and then use that as an analogy for the distance that light travels in a specified time.
+STEP participant Brandy Laney developed the attached student directions and worksheet.

 - Light years Away